 Do you have questions about solar?
 Know someone who does?
 Things are changing quickly for solar and some of the answers out there don’t apply anymore.
 Here’s what’s really up with solar right now.
-In last month’s article we introduced the “Sustainability Stairclimb” to get us thinking about how we “do” sustainability.
+In a previous article we introduced the “Sustainability Stairclimb” to get us thinking about how we “do” sustainability.
 This month we’ll start the climb with the simple question “Why?”
 Why can’t we just keep doing things the way we have been, and how do we know that sustainability is better?

 Chances are that if you’re a regular reader of this newsletter or Legacy customer, you already have your own answers.
 But along your climb people may ask you why you’re doing it.
 Many of these questions were actually asked recently, and they show that not everybody knows about the latest developments in sustainable technologies or the changing climate.
 In addition, out of date information lingers and some of the changes threaten fossil fuel industries, so there’s sometimes an incentive to spread inaccuracies and distortions.

 The quotes have been paraphrased and each is categorized as being outdated (O), lacking context (C), or misinformed (M).)

 1) (O) “How can there be enough sun in Wisconsin, two-thirds of the short winter days (and all of the nights year round) are cloudy or completely dark”

 Conversely, one third of the short winter days and large parts of the rest of the days are sunny.
 With a south-facing exposed roof, solar can now produce enough electricity to supply all the needs of a typical home.
 The fact that the sun isn’t always shining can be accommodated with net metering.
 That means on sunny days when you make more than you need, you can give it to the power company so they don’t have to produce as much.
 On Winter days if you aren’t making enough, you get credit from your earlier surplus when you buy it.